Emergent Spacetime and Cosmic Inflation: Cosmic inflation from time-dependent matrices

 We may glue the local solutions \eq{exp-sol} to have a global form

 Then the time-dependent canonical one-form is given by

 and thus

 The exterior derivative above acts only on $\mathbb{R}^{2n}$.
-One can show using the proof in footnote \ref{moser} that the result \eq{t-symp} is the integral form of Eq. \eq{inf-conformal}.
-More generally, the result \eq{t-symp} is a particular case of the general Moser flow $\phi_t$ generated by a time-dependent vector field $X_t$ for an LCS manifold which is given by \cite{bako}
+One can show that the result \eq{t-symp} is the integral form of Eq. \eq{inf-conformal}.
+More generally, the result \eq{t-symp} is a particular case of the general Moser flow $\phi_t$ generated by a time-dependent vector field $X_t$ for a locally conformal symplectic manifold \cite{bako}.
+The Moser flow satisfies

 where the one-form $b$ is the Lee form of $\Omega$ \cite{hclee}.
-The above result \eq{t-symp} is simply obtained from Eq. \eq{moser-flow} when $b(X)$ is a constant $\kappa$.
+The result \eq{t-symp} is simply obtained from Eq. \eq{moser-flow} when $b(X)$ is a constant $\kappa$.

-We have motivated the cosmic inflation with the idea that the vacuum configuration \eq{1-vaccum} is a final state accumulating the vacuum energy \cite{part1}.
+We have advanced the concept of cosmic inflation by postulating that the vacuum configuration \eq{1-vaccum} serves as a final state accumulating the vacuum energy.
 Therefore, the cosmic inflation corresponds to a dynamical system describing the transition from the initial state referring to ``absolutely nothing" to the final state.
-For this purpose, let us consider a symplectic manifold $\big(M, \Omega (t) \big)$ whose symplectic two-form is given by Eq. \eq{t-symp}.
-It was shown in \cite{part1} that this symplectic manifold arises from a time-dependent vacuum solution given by
+With this perspective in mind, let us consider a symplectic manifold $\big(M, \Omega (t) \big)$ whose symplectic two-form is given by Eq. \eq{t-symp}.
+It can be shown that this symplectic manifold arises from a time-dependent vacuum given by